Future of media: Press Gazette takes global look at news industry issues

 This doesn’t mean that we are going to stop “fighting for journalism” – we believe passionately in the power and importance of quality journalism – but we are undergoing a change in emphasis.

-Whereas in years past Press Gazette covered every cough and spit of the day-to-day goings-on in British journalism, today we are more selective about the on-the-day news focusing more on the big themes which are shaping the future of media not just in the UK but around the world.
+Whereas in years past Press Gazette covered every cough and spit of the day-to-day goings-on in British journalism, today we are more selective about on-the-day news focusing more on the big themes which are shaping the future of media not just in the UK but around the world.

 A big part of that is analysing and understanding the relationship between platforms and publishers.